Haato3o/Vikings-RPC/README.md

 # How to use

-Open it with Python 3.6 and let it running while the game is open.
+Start it with Python 3.6 and let it run while the game is open.

 [pypresence]: <https://github.com/qwertyquerty/pypresence>
 [psutil]: <https://github.com/giampaolo/psutil>

+# How it works

+Vikings-RPC reads your save files located in your LocalLow folder and parses only the useful information.